Kairos: Toward Adaptive and Parameter-Efficient Time Series Foundation Models: Experiment

-To comprehensively evaluate the performance of our proposed method, we conducted zero-shot assessments on two well-known public benchmarks: GIFT-Eval~\citep{aksu2024gifteval} and Time-Series-Library (TSLib)~\citep{wang2024tssurvey}.
-We train \method in three sizes: mini (10M), small (23M) and base (50M).
+To comprehensively evaluate our proposed method, we conducted zero-shot assessments on two well-known public benchmarks: GIFT-Eval~\citep{aksu2024gifteval} and Time-Series-Library (TSLib)~\citep{wang2024tssurvey}.
+We train \method in three sizes: mini (10M), small (23M) and base (53M).
 The training details are provided in Appendix \ref{app:training_details}.

-\minisection{Benchmarks} GIFT-Eval benchmark consists of 97 prediction tasks, with 55 tasks dedicated to short-term predictions, 21 for medium-term predictions, and 21 for long-term predictions, providing a comprehensive means of assessing the model's predictive capabilities.
-For the TSLib benchmark, we followed the common practice in Time-MoE~\citep{shi2024timemoe} and selected the ETT datasets~\citep{haoyietal-informer-2021} and Weather~\citep{zhou2021informer}.
-Additionally, to test the model's adaptability to diverse sampling frequencies, we incorporated the Saugeen datasets~\citep{godahewa2021monash}, which include data with both daily and weekly sampling frequencies.
-These were referred to as Saugeen (D) and Saugeen (W), respectively.
-The detailed description of the evaluation datasets, their splitting configurations, and the selection of the evaluation length are provided in Appendix \ref{app:eval_data} and \ref{app:Evaluation_Length_Selection}.
+\minisection{Benchmarks} The GIFT-Eval benchmark comprises 97 tasks spanning short- (55), medium- (21), and long-term (21) horizons, facilitating a comprehensive assessment.
+For TSLib, we selected the ETT and Weather~\citep{zhou2021informer} datasets, consistent with Time-MoE~\citep{shi2024timemoe}.
+To test adaptability to diverse frequencies, we included the Saugeen datasets~\citep{godahewa2021monash}, denoted as Saugeen (D) and Saugeen (W) for daily and weekly intervals, respectively.
+Details of the compared methods, evaluation datasets, splitting configurations, and evaluation length selection are provided in Appendices \ref{app:compared_methods}, \ref{app:eval_data}, and \ref{app:Evaluation_Length_Selection}.

 \minisection{Metric} In our evaluation of GIFT-Eval, consistent with prior research~\citep{auer2025tirex, liu2025sundial}, we employ the official Mean Absolute Scaled Error (MASE) and Continuous Ranked Probability Score (CRPS) metrics to assess point and probabilistic forecasting performance, respectively.
 These metrics are first normalized by the Seasonal Naïve baseline for each individual task.
 The final score is then computed as the geometric mean of these normalized values.
 For the TSLib benchmark, we followed previous works~\citep{liu2023itransformer, liu2024timer, nie2023time} by adopting Mean Squared Error (MSE) and Mean Absolute Error (MAE) to evaluate time series forecasting performance.
 The metric calculations are detailed in Appendix \ref{app:eval_metric}.